7 Benefits of the Accountability Strategy

 The things we believe are common sense are often not fully understood by others.
 With external accountability, you consistently have people in your life who ask: “Why is this important?” or “How does this action relate to your goal?”
 Being challenged like this is a good thing because it forces you to closely examine each goal and make sure it’s your best course of action.

-Benefit #3: Accountability forces you follow through on commitments.
+Accountability Benefit #3: It forces you follow through on commitments.

 We are all human, and, as such, it’s easy to make mistakes.
 You might start working toward a new goal and have every intention of following through with it, but rarely does that good feeling last more than a few days.
 You usually get sidetracked by “life” and quickly forget about continuing with your goal.